kiranwood/LHL-Large-Language-Models-Project/README.md

 ## Hyperparameters

 Due to each training for a model taking an hour to 2 hours of my time I was not able to test multiple different parameters as I would have liked.
 If I had more time for this project, this would be something I'd go into more.
-The parameters I did change was adding a weight decay and warmup-steps.
+The parameters I did change was adding a `weight decay` and `warmup-steps`.
 Although this did not significantly change the model at all.

 ## Final Model Link